 How to prepare for a recession in 7 simple steps

-Economists hardly agree on anything, ever.
-But right now, they all seem to think we’re headed toward a recession.
-While no one knows exactly when it will hit, or how deep it’ll be, we’ve put together a few top tips that could help you prepare as much as possible for the upcoming downturn.
+It's official: the UK has slipped into recession for the first time in over a decade.
+Normally, economists hardly agree on anything, ever.
+But right now, they all seem to think this downturn is going to be a deep one.
+So we've put together a few top tips to help you get as ready as possible for the financial slump.

 1. Be prepared